-Fights to resume in Nicaragua because ‘boxers have to eat’
+Fights resume in Nicaragua because ‘boxers have to eat’

-MANAGUA, Nicaragua (AP) — Boxing is set to resume in Nicaragua on Saturday with a televised eight-fight card in front of a live audience in Managua.
+MANAGUA, Nicaragua (AP) — With the world pretty much devoid of sports events because of the coronavirus pandmeic, boxing resumed in Nicaragua on Saturday night with a televised eight-fight card in front of a live, though sparse audience in Managua.

-The threat of the coronavirus was dismissed by promoter Rosendo Álvarez, the former two-time world champion.
+Promoter Rosendo Álvarez, a former two-time world champion, had dismissed the threat of the virus,

 “Here we don’t fear the coronavirus, and there is no quarantine.
-The three deaths (reported so far by the Ministry of Health) came from outside and nobody within the country has been contaminated,” said Álvarez, known as “El Búfalo.”
+The three deaths (reported so far by the Ministry of Health) came from outside and nobody within the country has been contaminated,” Álvarez, known as “El Búfalo,” said before the event.

+But his offer of free tickets appeared to fill only about a tenth of the 8,000 seats in the Alexis Argoello gym.
+Officials did not announce attendance figures.

+The fights were broadcast by Nicaragua’s state-owned Canal 6 and ESPN Latin America through its ESPN KnockOut program.

-He said he signed up 16 local boxers for the card, which is being televised by ESPN Latinoamerica (from OOOO GMT), because “Nicaragua is a poor country and the boxers have to eat.
-They can’t stay shut up in their house.
+Alvarez said he signed up the 16 local boxers for the card because they needed to work.

+“Nicaragua is a poor country and the boxers have to eat.
+They can’t stay shut up in their house,” he said.
-“This is the only gymnasium in the world that is open and active this Saturday.”

 The government insists Nicaragua has been barely touched by COVID-19.
 The Ministry of Health reports only 11 positive cases and the three deaths.
 Meanwhile, in neighboring or nearby countries the regional Central American Integration System has reported roughly 13,000 cases and about 500 deaths.